 1 My brothers, don’t hold the faith of our Lord Jesus Christ of glory with partiality.
-2 For if a man with a gold ring, in fine clothing, comes into your synagogue,* or, meeting and a poor man in filthy clothing also comes in; 3 and you pay special attention to him who wears the fine clothing, and say, “Sit here in a good place”; and you tell the poor man, “Stand there,” or “Sit by my footstool”; 4 haven’t you shown partiality amongst yourselves, and become judges with evil thoughts?
+2 For if a man with a gold ring, in fine clothing, comes into your synagogue,* or, meeting and a poor man in filthy clothing also comes in, 3 and you pay special attention to him who wears the fine clothing and say, “Sit here in a good place;” and you tell the poor man, “Stand there,” or “Sit by my footstool” 4 haven’t you shown partiality amongst yourselves, and become judges with evil thoughts?
 5 Listen, my beloved brothers.
 Didn’t God choose those who are poor in this world to be rich in faith, and heirs of the Kingdom which he promised to those who love him?
 6 But you have dishonoured the poor man.
 Don’t the rich oppress you, and personally drag you before the courts?
 7 Don’t they blaspheme the honourable name by which you are called?
-8 However, if you fulfil the royal law, according to the Scripture, “You shall love your neighbour as yourself,”✡ Leviticus 19:18 you do well.
+8 However, if you fulfil the royal law according to the Scripture, “You shall love your neighbour as yourself,”✡ Leviticus 19:18 you do well.
 9 But if you show partiality, you commit sin, being convicted by the law as transgressors.
 10 For whoever keeps the whole law, and yet stumbles in one point, he has become guilty of all.
-11 For he who said, “Do not commit adultery,”✡ Exodus 20:14; Deuteronomy 5:18 also said, “Do not commit murder.”✡ Exodus 10:13; Deuteronomy 5:17 Now if you do not commit adultery, but murder, you have become a transgressor of the law.
-12 So speak, and so do, as men who are to be judged by a law of freedom.
+11 For he who said, “Do not commit adultery,”✡ Exodus 20:14; Deuteronomy 5:18 also said, “Do not commit murder.”✡ Exodus 20:13; Deuteronomy 5:17 Now if you do not commit adultery, but murder, you have become a transgressor of the law.
+12 So speak and so do, as men who are to be judged by a law of freedom.
 13 For judgement is without mercy to him who has shown no mercy.
 Mercy triumphs over judgement.

 14 What good is it, my brothers, if a man says he has faith, but has no works?
 Can faith save him?
-15 And if a brother or sister is naked and in lack of daily food, 16 and one of you tells them, “Go in peace, be warmed and filled”; and yet you didn’t give them the things the body needs, what good is it?
+15 And if a brother or sister is naked and in lack of daily food, 16 and one of you tells them, “Go in peace.
+Be warmed and filled;” yet you didn’t give them the things the body needs, what good is it?
 17 Even so faith, if it has no works, is dead in itself.
 18 Yes, a man will say, “You have faith, and I have works.”
-Show me your faith without works, and I by my works will show you my faith.
+Show me your faith without works, and I will show you my faith by my works.